 The most famous non-ski activity has to be the bobsleigh.
 The 1992 Olympic run is an adrenalin rush through 19 bends which pull as much as 3 G's.
 You can either go down in a four-man "taxi-bob" at speeds of up to 108 kmph, a driverless "bob-raft" at a more sedate 80 kmph or even try the 100 kmph "mono-bob".
 There is also the largest ice climbing tower in the world in Champagny.
 Non-skiers would be best advised to stay in the lower resorts.
 There are cinemas in Montchavin, Bellecote, Plagne Centre and Aime and a bowling alley in Belle Plagne.

 La Plagne is seldom described as an off-piste mecca and it lacks the kudos of nearby Val d'Isere and Tignes.
-But the North Face of Bellecote has challenges that more than match theirs, and La Plagne's powder tends to stay untracked for longer.
+But Bellecote has challenges that more than match theirs, and La Plagne's powder tends to stay untracked for longer.

-Thanks to its black Naturides, La Plagne has scattered challenges for advanced skiers who prefer to stay on marked runs but for most expert skiers, its off-piste is the real draw.
+Thanks to its black runs and Naturides, La Plagne has scattered challenges for advanced skiers who prefer to stay on marked runs but for most expert skiers, its off-piste is the real draw.

 For the more adventurous, the next step is Friolin, which is best explored with a guide.
-From the Traversee chair, take the Bellecote back Naturide and stay skier's right at the top.
+From the Traversee chair, take the Bellecote back run and stay skier's right at the top.
 A five-minute walk opens up the vast tracts of Friolin with an open bowl at the top and woods at the bottom.

 And of course, all this amounts to just half of the freeride and backcountry opportunities available in Paradiski.
 Across the Nancroix valley in Les Arcs, there is plenty more off-piste, including several more uninterrupted 2000m descents, and they are all easily accessed from La Plagne via the Vanoise Express.